our tour across the country

 in the country

-the country were amazingly well dressed.
-With their colorful
+were amazingly well dressed.
+With their colorful traditional clothing

-clothing

-the woman decorate like flowers the countryside (see chapter
+the woman decorate like flowers the countryside (see chapter "traditional

 clothing").
 The picture shows girls and woman cutting the lawn in

-to do this work - no lawn mower!
-It gives them the chance to earn some
+way to do this work - no lawn mower!
+It gives them the chance to

-more we penetrated into the interior the more we asked ourselves
+The more we penetrated into the interior the more we asked ourselves

-in

-age we were stepping back.
-People live like centuries ago and time
+in which age we were stepping back.
+People live like centuries ago

-on their heads.
+everything on their heads.
 If you watch them as they walk in their

 beautiful saris they truly have a kingly appearance (see chapter

 top / bottom